ejplatform/ej-front/README.md

 The \_skin.scss file contain all the available sass variables that could be replaced in your theme to make your customization possible.

+# Development

 To run the application with docker-compose you need to define the theme variable to containers as follow:
 1. Build the applicationuwith the desired theme `THEME=custom-theme docker-compose build`
 1. Initialize the application
 `docker-compose up`

+# Production

+Build all available themes with the command:
+`npm run build-all`